Indication Aimovig® (erenumab-aooe) is indicated for the preventive treatment of migraine in adults.

 Adverse Reactions: The most common adverse reactions in clinical studies (≥ 3% of Aimovig®-treated patients and more often than placebo) were injection site reactions and constipation.

-Please see Aimovig® full Prescribing Information.
+Please see accompanying Aimovig® full Prescribing Information.

 Contraindication: Aimovig® is contraindicated in patients with serious hypersensitivity to erenumab-aooe or to any of the excipients.
 Reactions have included anaphylaxis and angioedema.